determined-ai/works-with-determined/hpcm/hpe-mlds-installation-guide.md

 ## Step 5 - Check if the Services on the Agent Compute Node (Apollo 6500 with Nvidia GPUs) is running

-Assuming you are on the login node, run the following command to start the services and check if the services are running:
+Assuming you are on the agent node, run the following command to start the services and check if the services are running:

 ```bash
 /root/hpe-mlde-agent-cuda-start.sh